wangyixi/learngit/readme.txt

-git a distributed version control system git has a mutable index called stagesg git tracks changes creating a new branch is quick and simple
+git a distributed version control system git has a mutable index called stagesg git tracks changes creating a new branch is quick